JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 : This may break source-compatibility with inheritors written in Kotlin if they declare it as nullable.

-`com.intellij.openapi.actionSystem.ex.ActionUtil.showDumbModeWarning(Project, AnActionEvent[])` method removed : Use `showDumbModeWarning(@Nullable Project project, @NotNull AnAction action, AnActionEvent @NotNull ... events)` instead.
+`com.intellij.openapi.actionSystem.ex.ActionUtil.showDumbModeWarning(Project, AnActionEvent[])` method removed : Use `showDumbModeWarning(Project project, AnAction action, AnActionEvent @NotNull ... events)` instead.

 `com.intellij.profiler.eventtrace` package removed
 : Update code usages.